jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - verbless clause subject (VCS) and
 - verbless clause complement (VCC) argument

----
-**Note** There is generally no clear distinction between "core" arguments and peripheral arguments.
-The term *adjunct* is best avoided, both for theoretical reasons (only one Merge operation in MP) and for empirical reasons.

----

 ## A note about argument labels used here

 The labels S, O, A, etc. used in purely descriptive grammars are *coarse-grained* semantic roles.
 They are coarse-grained so that they can immediately influence syntax, but they themselves do not directly indicate any surface syntactic structure.
 O may behave like SpecTP in an ergative language (disagreement between syntax and semantics, and maybe morphology and semantics as well), or just morphologically marked like S (disagreement between semantics and morphology).
 The definition of these labels, however, are related to the syntactic derivation of a sentence.
 (See the discussion around Sec.
-3.3 (6-7) in [Dixon's book](./basic-linguistic-theory.md))
+3.3 (6-7) of BLT)

 So we'd better think of these labels as phenomenological concepts.
 In active sentences: A means something with a closer meaning to "agent", while O means something with a closer meaning to "theme".
 In passive sentences, TODO